alew3/Turso_iOS/README.md

 # Turso_iOS
-This is an XCode sample project to run Turso's SQLite fork with vector search capabilities.
+This is an XCode sample project to help build and run Turso's SQLite fork with vector search capabilities on the IPhone.

-It was created for this [Medium Post](https://medium.com/@alessandrocauduro/from-frustration-to-innovation-building-ai-powered-vector-search-on-iphone-996b1502f4aa) about running vector search on device.
+It was created for this Medium Post: [From Frustration to Innovation: Building AI-Powered Vector Search on iPhone](https://medium.com/@alessandrocauduro/from-frustration-to-innovation-building-ai-powered-vector-search-on-iphone-996b1502f4aa).

 ## How to build libsqlite3 for iOS
-If you want to rebuild the [libsqlite3_arm64.dylib](Turso_ios/sqlite/libsqlite3_arm64.dylib) with the latest functionality.
+If you want to rebuild the **libsqlite3_*.dylib** with the latest versions, follow the instructions below.

 Make sure to have Xcode and command line tools installed
 ```bash